aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLSB in Android via Java" h2="Transform TEX to XLSB within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The TEX to XLSB conversion feature is an important tool for Android applications.
+It allows users to convert TEX files into XLSB format, which is a more efficient and secure way to store data.
+This conversion process is especially useful for applications that require data to be stored in a secure format.

+<h2>How Aspose.Total Helps for TEX to XLSB Conversion</h2>

-You can integrate TEX to XLSB conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert TEX to XLSX.
-Secondly, you can convert XLSX to XLSB by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate TEX to XLSB conversion feature within your Android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can convert TEX files to XLSX format.
+Aspose.Cells for Android via Java can then be used to convert XLSX to XLSB format.
+Both APIs are easy to use and provide a wide range of features to help you quickly and easily convert TEX to XLSB.

+The Aspose.Total for Android via Java suite also provides a range of other features, such as the ability to create, edit, and manipulate spreadsheets, as well as the ability to convert between various spreadsheet formats.
+This makes it an ideal solution for integrating TEX to XLSB conversion feature within your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}